NTIA/sigmf-ns-scos/README.md

 ```

 #### 4.3.2 Dynamic Sensor Settings
 The following annotation objects are used within the `scos` SigMF name space associated with dynamic settings in the antenna, SCU, and DEU.
-They are listed in alphabetical order.

 ##### DynamicAntennaSettings Object
 The DynamicAntennaSettings object requires the following name/value pairs: